Grammar Concepts #12

 Correct answer

-- The house The house that is on the corner is blue. is on the corner is blue. (a) that (b) which
+• The house that is on the corner is blue.

 Correct answer